 “Ajumma, you didn’t need to prepare this much, you’ll break the table’s legs!” is a common expression one might overhear at restaurants or (minus the ajumma) at young couples’ housewarming parties when the chef has prepared so many side dishes that the table may break with the weight of food.
 Meant as a compliment and a sign of appreciation, ajummas will usually shrug it off with a smile as if it were nothing.
-Feasts of this kind are not rare in Korea although the amount of side dishes will vary according to price and specialization (in restaurants) or occasion (at home).
+Feasts of this kind are not rare in Korea.
+The amount of side dishes vary only according to price and specialization (in restaurants) or occasion (at home).

 상다리가 부러지다/휘어지다 (Sangdariga bureojida/heoeojida) = breaking/bending a table’s legs

 아줌마 is Korean for married lady, but often referring to middle-aged married women